 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Mendel D. Gayle, Census Bureau, 4600 Silver Hill Rd., Rm.
-7K055, Washington, DC 20233, (301) 763-4587 or via the Internet at email@example.com.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Julius Smith, Jr., U.S. Census Bureau, Economy-Wide Statistics Division, Room 8K053, 4600 Silver Hill Road, Washington, DC 20233, (301) 763-7662 or via the internet at firstname.lastname@example.org.

 The Census Bureau has conducted the Annual Survey of Manufactures (ASM) since 1949 to provide key measures of manufacturing activity during intercensal periods.
-In census years ending in “2” and “7”, the ASM is mailed and collected as part of the Economic Census covering the Manufacturing Sector.
-This survey is an integral part of the Government's statistical program.
-The ASM furnishes up-to-date estimates of employment and payroll, hours and wages of production workers, value added by manufacture, cost of materials, value of shipments by product class, inventories, and expenditures for both plant and equipment and structures.
-The survey provides data for most of these items for each of the 5-digit and selected 6-digit industries as defined in the North American Industry Classification System (NAICS).
+In census years ending in “2” and “7”, the Census Bureau mails and collects the ASM as part of the Economic Census.
+In other years, the ASM is mailed and collected as a stand-alone survey.
+This survey is an integral part of the Federal Government's statistical data on U.S. manufacturers.
+The ASM furnishes up-to-date estimates of employment and payroll, hours and wages of production workers, value added by manufacture, cost of materials, value of shipments by product, inventories, and expenditures for both plant equipment and structures.
+The survey provides data at the two-through six-digit North American Industry Classification System (NAICS) levels.
 It also provides geographic data by state at a more aggregated industry level.

-The survey also provides valuable information to private companies, research organizations, and trade associations.
-Industry makes extensive use of the annual figures on product class shipments at the U.S. level in its market analysis, product planning, and investment planning.
+The survey provides valuable information to private companies, research organizations, and trade associations.
+Industry makes extensive use of the annual figures on product shipments at the U.S. level in its market analysis, product planning, and investment planning.
 The ASM data are used to benchmark and reconcile monthly and quarterly data on manufacturing production and inventories.
-This ASM clearance request will be for the year 2008.
-There will be no changes to the information requested from respondents.

 II.
 Method of Collection